A Human-in-the-Loop Confidence-Aware Failure Recovery Framework for Modular Robot Policies: Synthetic Simulation: Systematic Ablations

 \textbf{Metrics}.
 We evaluate the methods using 5 metrics (lower is better): \begin{itemize}[leftmargin=*] \item \textbf{Task Cost.} 0 if the agent successfully recovered from the failure after $T$ timesteps, 1 otherwise.
 This represents whether the robot could recover from the failure given its time horizon constraint. \item \textbf{Query Cost.} $\sum_{t=1}^T b_t q_i(t)$, where $T$ is the number of timesteps needed to achieve success or the maximum time horizon (which is proportional to the number of modules $N$), and $b_t$ is a binary indicator variable for whether the robot queried at timestep $t$.
 This represents the total user workload used to recover from the robot's failure. \item \textbf{Number of Failed Attempts.} $\sum_{t=1}^T g_t$, where $g_t$ is a binary indicator variable for whether a failed execution occurred at timestep $t$.
 This represents the number of failed robot executions encountered before the robot recovered from the failure. \item \textbf{Computation Time.} $\sum_{t=1}^T (Time(t))$, where $Time(t)$ is the total runtime between successive \textsc{EXECUTE} statements.
 This represents the total computation time used by the robot to run the module selector and the querying algorithm at each timestep (not including the time required to query). \item \textbf{Total Timesteps $T$.} This includes both the number of queries and the number of failed executions encountered before the robot recovered from the failure. \end{itemize}

-Fig. \ref{fig:synthetic-full}(a) compares the algorithm performance for each variable, highlighting one metric\fnref{note-exclusions} (full results detailed in Appendix \ref{app:synthetic-exps}).
-We additionally highlight results in Appendix \ref{appendix:noisy-expert} for varying an additional user variable, the expert confidence level $c_{\text{expert}}$ (introduced in Sec. \ref{sec:problem-formulation}), where we find that the \textsc{BruteForce} and \textsc{GraphQuery} module selectors and both \textsc{Query-Until-Confident} querying algorithms perform best in high expert confidence regimes, with performance degrading as the confidence decreases.
+Fig. \ref{fig:synthetic-full}(a) compares the algorithm performance for each variable, highlighting one metric\fnref{note-exclusions} (full results detailed in App. \appref{app:synthetic-exps}).
+We additionally highlight results in App. \appref{appendix:noisy-expert} for varying an additional user variable, the expert confidence level $c_{\text{expert}}$ (Sec. \ref{sec:problem-formulation}), where we find that the \textsc{BruteForce} and \textsc{GraphQuery} module selectors and both \textsc{Query-Until-Confident} querying algorithms perform best in high expert confidence regimes, with performance degrading as the confidence decreases.